brainybryan69/tp/docs/UserGuide.md

 **📌 Things to Note:**

-* the sum displayed in the GUI will be positive or negative according to the total cashflow of the user
+* The sum displayed in the GUI will be positive or negative according to the total cashflow of the user
-* the maximum sum to be displayed is capped at positive or negative 1 billion.
+* The maximum sum to be displayed is capped at positive or negative 1 billion.
+* The summary calculated will be based off on the current filtered list of stakeholders displayed.<br>
+  e.g. if the user has filtered the list using `find t/supplier`, only transactions tied to stakeholders with the `SUPPLIER` tag will be considered in the summary calculation.

 </div>